Treatment For Steroid Addiction

 Drugs like aspirin and ibuprofen (nonsteroidal anti-inflammatory drugs) are commonly prescribed for pain relief.

-A good therapist understands the motivations that lead to steroid use.
-Athletes who used steroids to be more competitive should have a therapist that understands competitive athletics and the user’s specific sport.
+A good therapist seeks to understand the client by asking questions, such as what is their motivation for use.
 Therapists can help steroid users shift from a competitive mindset to one of maintaining a healthy lifestyle.

-Behavioral therapists can also help treat co-occurring mental disorders that led to steroid use.
-Many young men have started using steroids because of body image issues, something that has been referred to as “reverse anorexia.”
+Behavioral therapists can also help treat co-occurring mental health conditions that led to steroid use.
+Many young men have started using steroids because of body image issues, something that has been referred to as “reverse anorexia” but is more properly called body dysmorphic disorder or muscle dysmorphia.
+This is a type of obsessive compulsive disorder.
 These young men feel pressure to use steroids because they believe their muscle size is inadequate.
-Counselors can help steroid users feel good about themselves and their bodies.
+Counselors help teach recovering steroid users learn healthy coping skills, improve their self-esteem, and feel better about themselves and their bodies.